Type-Specific Basic Settings

 The system supports offline repository management at two levels:

 - Single Repository: One or more specific remote repositories need to be offline.

 - Global: The whole organization is disconnected from remote repositories

 Single Repository Offline

-If a remote repository goes offline for any reason, Artifactory can be configured to ignore it by setting the Offline checkbox.
+If a remote repository goes offline for any reason, the system can be configured to ignore it by setting the Offline checkbox.
 In this case, only artifacts from this repository that are already present in the cache are used.
 No further attempt will be made to fetch remote artifacts.

 Global Offline Mode

 This is common in organizations that require a separate, secured network and are disconnected from the rest of the world (for example, military or financial institutions) .